Kenneth-lekeanyi/CI-CI-Pipeline-Jenkins-Prometheus-Grafana/README.md

 -	Now click on “**build now**” you will see a stage view as a sample pipeline and it logs.

-# let's install terraform plugins and install terraform itself directly using Jenkins without installing it manually in the O.S
+# (B) let's install terraform plugins and install terraform itself directly using Jenkins without installing it manually in the O.S
 -	so go to Jenkins dashboard let's first install the terraform plugins
 -	click on "**manage Jenkins**”
 -	now click on "**manage plugins**”